digiscot/digiscot-website/pages/projects/libertie-project.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Digital Creative Club
+project-title: Digital Creative Club
-excerpt: Using creative digital activities to engage with hard to reach individuals.
+project-excerpt: Using creative digital activities to engage with hard to reach individuals.
-lead: Libertie Project
+project-lead: Libertie Project
 website: http://www.libertie.biz/
 email:
 twitter-url: